otmohamedpccc/CIS-106-/Final Project /Deliverables/Deliverable2.md

   * 256gb storage

-## What is Spigot and others Information
+## What is Spigot and related sofwares?
 * Spigotmc.org
 * Youtube : MakeTechEasier: How to Turn YOur Raspberry Pi into a Minecraft Server
 * Minecraft.net